DTCupcakes/maths-laboratory/index.md

 Let's replace the mean with the one from our linear model: \[ P(y_i \vert t, \sigma) = \frac{1}{\sqrt{2\pi\sigma^2}} \exp \left( -\frac{(y_i - (mt + c))^2}{2\sigma^2} \right) \]

 By using this formula we are able to determine the probability of our CO2 concentration measurement taking a particular value given that we are measuring at time $t$.

-Try playing around with the model parameters and the Gaussian below to see where our measurements fall.
+On the plot below is shown (in red) a linear model where the parameters are fixed to best fit the data.
+Try playing around with the value of $t$ and the standard deviation of the normal distribution associated with the linear model.

 <div id="linGauss1DPlot">
   <div class="slidecontainer" id="tslidecontainer">